Arushacked/Arushacked/README.md

 ### Hi there 👋

+I am a little speck of dust in this cosmos trying to learn new Technogies.
+I am greatly interested in Data Science and development.
+I have been working on various Data Science Projects and Web Development Projects since 2018.
+I am highly motivated to contribute to Real World projects.

+### Contact me for:
+- [x] Collaborating on some interesting project.
+- [x] Grabbing Coffee
+- [x] Freelancing Projects.
+- [x] talking about life
 <!--
 **Arushacked/Arushacked** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.